 Queer Cinema

 A friend asked me to suggest some of the best films from queer cinema for Pride Month.
-This list is not exhaustive, but it includes classic films that deal with LGBT themes, gender-bending, non-hetero sexualities, generally queer-related topics, or that have significant LGBT characters.
+This list is not exhaustive, but it includes classic films that deal with LGBTQ themes, gender-bending, non-hetero sexualities, generally queer-related topics, or that have significant LGBTQ characters.
 The majority of these stem from the New Queer Cinema movement of the 1990s.

 Read more